matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 	x = H(s, p)
 	v = g^x

-Here H() is a secure hash function, and p is the user specified password.
+Here H() is a secure hash function, and p is the user specified password, and `g` is the generator of the selected srp group.
-Note that all values are calculated modulo N.
+Note that all values are calculated modulo N (of the selected srp group).

 This is then sent to the server, otherwise mimicking the password registration, through: